braydofficial/MinecraftStats/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/braydofficial/MinecraftStats)

 ### This is a fork from pdinklag's version of this software with some tweaks to fit my personal needs
+**IMPORTANT**: This is an archive.
+Development will be ongoing on https://code.canreal.net/braydofficial/MinecraftStats

 _MinecraftStats_ is a web browser application for the [statistics](http://minecraft.gamepedia.com/Statistics) that Minecraft servers collect about players.